 some of the last photographs of Monroe while she was alive.
 He did not allow these to be published until many years after her death.

-the many other photographers, he captured Marilyn with her skirt blowing above the famous subway grate.
-The pair got along famously and at this time agreed to
+Like the many other photographers, he captured Marilyn with her skirt blowing above the famous subway grate.
+The pair got along famously and at this time

 Then several years later, in 1962 - Marilyn's last year with us, he photographed her between June 9th and July 18th (during the time in which Marilyn was